-No Obligation under Condition on Findings 410 network operator of a cha able endeavours to ensure t inge in an attribute describe of standing data by the net Clause 5.19(6) d in subclause 5.19(2) that Priority 5 Controls rating: N/P Compliance rating: N/R 416 A Code participant must not request a test or audit under subclause 5.21(1) unless the Code participant is a user and the test or audit relates to a time or times at which the user was the current user or the Code participant is the IMO.
-Electricity Metering Code Clause 5.21(5) Obligations 416 and 417 The Operations and Maintenance Manager, MSF confirmed that during the audit period, MSF did not request a test or audit of the items at clause 5.21(1) of the Metering Code (i.e. relating to the accuracy of the metering installation, the energy data from the metering installation and the Priority 4 Controls rating: N/P Compliance rating: N/R standing data for the metering installation).
-Therefore, these obligations were not relevant to MSF's activities during the audit period.
+No Obligation under Conditio on Findings 401 If a user collects or receives energy data from a metering installation then the user must provide the network operator with the energy data (in accordance with the communication rules) within the timeframes prescribed.
+Electricity Metering Code Clause 5.16 Obligations 401 and 405 We observed that during the period: MPC did not maintain any energy data in relation to the connection points and meters captured under the Metering Code Priority 4 Controls rating: N/P Compliance rating: N/R MPC did not monitor energisation status in relation to those connection points 405 status of a metering point then the user must provide the network operator with the prescribed information, including the stated attributes, within the Western Power was solely responsible for the management and monitoring of energy data within the metering registry and/or metering database.
+Therefore, these obligations were not relevant to MPC's activities during the audit period.
+Priority 4 Controls rating: N/P Compliance rating: N/R 416 A Code participant must not request a test or audit under subclause 5.21(1) unless the Code participant is a user and the test or audit relates to a time or times at which the user was the current user or the Code participant is the IMO.
+Electricity Metering Code Clause 5.21(5) Obligations 416 and 417 The Asset Manager, RES Group confirmed that during the audit period, MPC did not request a test or audit of the items at clause 5.21(1) of the Metering Code (i.e. in relation to the accuracy of the metering installation, the energy data from the metering installation and the standing data for the Priority 4 Controls rating: N/P Compliance rating: N/R metering installations).
+Therefore, these obligations were not relevant to MPCs activities during the audit period.
 417 A Code participant must not make a request under subclause 5.21(1) that is inconsistent with any access arrangement or agreement.
-Electricity Metering Code Clause 5.21(6) Therefore, these obligations were not relevant to ivisi s activities during the addit period.
-Priority 4 Controls rating: N/P Compliance rating: N/R 435 must provide the network vork operator, the current us operator with customer att issing or incorrect within the Clause 5.27 ribute information that it We observed that during the audit period, Western Power did not make any request of MSF to provide customer attribute information.
-Therefore, this obligation was not relevant to MSF's activities during the audit period.
+Electricity Metering Code Clause 5.21(6) merelore, these obligations were not relevant to mires activities during the addit period.
 Priority 4 Controls rating: N/P Compliance rating: N/R 448 A user must, in relation to a network on which it has an access contract, comply with the rules, procedures, agreements and criteria prescribed.
-Electricity Metering Code Clause 6.1(2) Section 6.1(2) of the Metering Code requires MSF (as a user with an electricity transfer access contract with Western Power) to comply with the network operator's Metrology procedure, Communication rules, Mandatory Link Criteria or Service Level Agreements (SLA) (if any).
-As MSF does not have a specific SLA in place with Western Power, the Metering Code model SLA provides the most relevant reference for the provision of metering services.
-In addition, MSF has entered into a Network Operating Protocol with Western Power, which details the supply configuration and ownership of the electrical infrastructure, including metering installations.
+Electricity Metering Code Clause 6.1(2) Section 6.1(2) of the Metering Code requires MPC (as a user with an electricity transfer access contract with Western Power) to comply with the network operator's Metrology procedure, Communication rules, Mandatory Link Criteria or Service Level Agreements (SLA) (if any).
+As MPC does not have a specific SLA in place with Western Power, the Metering Code model SLA provides the most relevant reference for the provision of metering services.
+In addition, MPC has entered into a Network Operating Protocol with Western Power, which details the supply configuration and ownership of the electrical infrastructure, including metering installations.
+The Asset Manager, RES Group confirmed that MPC is aware of and complies with the relevant requirements prescribed within the network operator's Metrology procedure, Communication rules, Mandatory Link Criteria and SLA.
 We did not observe any evidence to indicate non-compliance with the requirements of Western Power's Metrology procedure, Communication rules or Mandatory Link Criteria.
-We observed that Priority 4 Controls rating: N/P Compliance rating: 1 MSF is aware of the relevant requirements prescribed within the above documents.
+We observed that Priority 4 Controls rating: N/P Compliance rating: 1 MPC is aware of the relevant requirements prescribed within the above documents.